 Please note, regardless of the type of risk, whether it is a primary risk, secondary risk or a residual risk, if the risk trigger hits, you will implement the response plan.
 If it is a primary or secondary risk, you will implement the contingency plan; however, if it is a residual risk, you will implement the fallback plan.

-Here this blog post on residual and secondary risks finishes, if you have something to add with this discussion, you can do that through comments section.
+If you have something to add with this discussion, you can do that through the comments section below.